-Schlitz Audubon will host a four-day archaeological excavation directed by Dr. David Pacifico, Assistant Professor of Art History and Director of the Emile H. Mathis Art Gallery and UWM Art Collection at UW-Milwaukee.
-This is the final phase of a pilot program in community-based participatory research, which is a collaboration between the Milwaukee Community Archaeology Project and the Center.
-The project explores everyday life, residential activities, and production practices among early European immigrants to the Milwaukee area.
-We will excavate in the hypothetical mixed midden/work area behind the former barn of the Cappon/de Swarte farmstead, which was in use in the mid- to late-19th century.
+Schlitz Audubon hosted a four-day archaeological excavation directed by Dr. David Pacifico, Assistant Professor of Art History and Director of the Emile H. Mathis Art Gallery and UWM Art Collection at UW-Milwaukee.
+This was the final phase of a pilot program in community-based participatory research, which is a collaboration between the Milwaukee Community Archaeology Project and the Center.
+The project explored everyday life, residential activities, and production practices among early European immigrants to the Milwaukee area.
+We excavated in the hypothetical mixed midden/work area behind the former barn of the Cappon/de Swarte farmstead, which was in use in the mid- to late-19th century.
 The Cappons and de Swartes emigrated to the area in the mid-19th century during a period of famine, economic downturn, and religious-political persecution in Holland.

-The public is also invited to take drop-in, guided hikes to view the excavation site.
-These hikes, lead by Schlitz Audubon staff, will take place at 11:00am and 2:00pm on each of the four project days (November 8-11).
+The public was also invited to take drop-in, guided hikes to view the excavation site.
+These hikes, lead by Schlitz Audubon staff, took place at 11:00am and 2:00pm on each of the four project days (November 8-11).